 Possibly, the letter itself, or its message, is what is being “(sent) away from Ḫariyaša”.
-Perhaps more likely, the sentence refers to a location where the augurs made the observations: “(as follows, is the observation made) away from Ḫariyaša”.
-If so, this place was out of this town, somehow far away.
+Perhaps more likely, the sentence refers to a location, out of town, where the augurs made the observations: “(as follows, is the observation made) away from Ḫariyaša”.
 For a parallel formulation, see also KBo 15.28 obv.
 4 (CTH 195).
 Both instances exclude, in my view, that the sentence belongs to the description of the individual flight of the following bird (i.e. “the

 aramnant- bird